LuizFernando-RO/neowisard/README.md

 Basic WiSARD takes a binary x by y input - referred as retina - and creates a pseudo-random mapping between a set of n pixels - or n-tuples - and an address of a RAM memory.
 The address if formed from the concatanation of the values stored in the pixels.

 WiSARD's main advantage is the extremely fast training phase.

+#A bit about DRASiW

+DRASiW is an adaptation os the WiSARD model that is capable of generating what can be considered as the WiSARD's mental images.
+What it does is to, given the label of a learned pattern, pick all information stored in the correspondent discriminator's RAMs and produce a gray-scale image based on that information.

 #A bit about Transfer Learning